mray0256-jpg/Procedural-Planet-Generator/README.md

   <img width="480" height="240" alt="PerlinNoiseGradientGrid svg" src="https://github.com/user-attachments/assets/4310dadc-56c2-4677-9e93-ad27ae59e4a2" /><br>
 *Figure 24: Depiction of Perlin Noise Generation*

 The position of each corner is put into a hash function, and the value is used to create a random unit vector.
 Every corner is assigned one.
-When the actual texture itself is generated, there might be 10 or 50 texels between each corner of this grid.
+When the actual texture itself is generated, there might be 10 or 50 texels, or texture pixels, between each corner of this grid.
 At each texel, we find the vector from the texel location to each of the four corners.
 Then, we compare that vector to the random unit vector via a dot product.

   <img width="225" height="225" alt="download" src="https://github.com/user-attachments/assets/85f2fa5e-1758-4a0e-9009-5598b1da02ce" /><br>
 *Figure 25: 2D Perlin Noise*

 This generates a nice gradient with large blobs that are useful for organic shapes and patterns.
 The other noise used for these clouds was worley noise.
 It uses a similar process: start with a 3D grid, and in each cell place a random point.
 It could be located anywhere within the cell's bounds.
 When the texture is generated, each texel corresponds to the distance of the nearest random point.
 Worley noise creates blobby, cell-like shapes.
-They can be used for caustics, terrain generation, or, luckily, clouds.
+They can be used for caustics, terrain generation, or, luckily for us, clouds.

   <img width="250" height="250" alt="2d-cnoise-2x2" src="https://github.com/user-attachments/assets/20b407f1-2c5d-45f1-ba12-80fbf7da30d5" /><br>
 *Figure 26: Inverted Worley Noise*